 A joint OPA and rezoning application was submitted to City Planning in November 2019 with a resubmission in April 2020.
-This planning application will be at the Toronto East York Community Council in July and Toronto City Council will likely vote on the planning approvals at its July meeting.

 Toronto Community Housing tenants currently living in the two existing TCHC buildings will be relocated to suitable accommodation at other TCHC properties.
 Eligible tenants will have the right to return to the community once the revitalization is completed.